Ballyclerahan: Location and transport

 The village is situated along the R688 regional road from Cashel to Clonmel.
-As at 2024 the 394 bus operates once a day to/from Clonmel.
-Clerihan is 8 kilometres north of the N24 road which leads to Waterford the closest city to Clerihan which is approximately 56 kilometres from the village.
-The closest airport to Clerihan is Waterford Airport located 65 kilometres south of the village, and the Port of Waterford is the closest port.
+As of 2026, the 394 bus route (from Clonmel to Thurles) served the village.
+Clerihan is approximately 8 kilometres north of the N24 road which leads to Waterford.
+The closest airport to Clerihan is Waterford Airport located 65 kilometres south of the village and the Port of Waterford is the closest port.